ranggahadiwibowo/Indonesia-Healthcare-Infrastructure-Analysis/README.md

 ## 📌 Project Overview

 This project analyzes the distribution of healthcare infrastructure in Indonesia by combining hospital and population data.
-Several healthcare indicators are calculated to enable fair comparisons across provinces, including hospital beds per 1,000 population, hospitals per 100,000 population, and healthcare workers per 1,000 population.
+Several healthcare indicators are calculated to enable fair comparisons across provinces, including total hospital per province, hospital beds per 1,000 population, and total high-tier hospital per province.

 The analysis aims to identify regional disparities in healthcare infrastructure and evaluate whether provinces have adequate healthcare capacity relative to their population.